Last updated: September 28, 2020

 Disclosure: Your support helps keep the site running!
 We earn a referral fee for some of the services we recommend on this page.
 Learn more

 For as long as the human race has existed, we've been (perhaps understandably) more than a little concerned about what happens when we die.
 Past civilizations envisioned everything from chilly limbos to lush gardens of delight, but modern humans have a problem the ancients never needed to consider: what becomes of our online selves when we die?

 It's a question that's growing more and more pressing with every passing year.
 On Facebook alone, more than 30 million accounts now belong to the dead, and with an average of three Facebookers dying every single minute, the ranks of the dead continue to swell.
-Facebook's given next of kin the ability to delete accounts of lost loved ones, but since they also provide an option to convert the profiles of those who have passed on into "memorial pages," it's small wonder that some folks project Facebook will have more dead users than live ones by the middle of the twenty-first century.
+Facebook's given next of kin the ability to review and delete accounts of lost loved ones, but since they also provide an option to convert the profiles of those who have passed on into "memorial pages," it's small wonder that some folks project Facebook will have more dead users than live ones by the middle of the twenty-first century.

 Preparing for the afterlife is something we all have to face.
 But as technology advances and more and more of this is spent online, it may soon come to pass that the window into the great beyond will be just a click away.

 Much of our lives are now spent online, and as in the physical world, we leave traces everywhere, from emails to shared photos; product reviews; Tweets and Facebook status updates.
 But what happens to all of this after we die?
 Can we live on forever?
 Would we want to?

 - 30 million + - accounts on Facebook that belong to dead people

 - 2060 - 2130 - approximate point at which there will be more dead people on Facebook than live ones

 - 3 - Facebook users die every minute.

 - 70% - of UK 65-74 year-olds are active online.